wp-plugins/envoke-supersized/readme.txt

 1. Upload the `envoke-supersized` folder to the `/wp-content/plugins/` directory
 1. Activate the plugin through the 'Plugins' menu in WordPress
+1. Navigate to the 'Supersized Slides' page in the WordPress admin and click Add New
+1. Set the featured image as the background you want to use for this slide.

 == Frequently Asked Questions ==